theresalca/Module-2-draft/docs/uncertainty-introduction.md

 Lesson check: If you take several trials of a particular measurement and record an identical value every time, does this mean you know the exact value with no uncertainty?
 What does this say about your experimental procedure?

 ### Systematic errors
-A group from another table in your section uses the exact same equipment and setup as you (i.e. same motor, oscilloscope, etc) to measure the rotation rate of the motor.
-They design their own, independent procedure to measure this quantity.
-The two groups can have differing results not only because of random uncertainty but also because of systematic error.

 Systematic error arises when your experimental procedure and/or apparatus somehow cause all your measurements to be shifted away from the true value of the quantity you set out to measure.
 A systematic error happens in the same direction and the same (or similar) size in all your data, so its effect only shows up when an alternate measurement procedure is compared to yours.

 For example, if you measure the length of an object with a meter stick that is 1.1 m rather than 1 m long (i.e. the spacing between mm marks is 10% too large) then all of your length measurements will be larger than those measured with a calibrated meter stick.
 Systematic errors are biases in the experimental process that need to be considered separately from resolution error and random uncertainty.
 One good way to identify systematic error is to try several methods of collecting the same data.
 If they should produce equal results (within resolution and random errors) but are consistently shifted from each other, then at least one method has a systematic error.
 Another hint that you have a systematic error is to analyze your data for an expected shape or pattern.
 If the basic pattern is what theory predicts but there is an offset, either the theory applies poorly to reality or you have a systematic error.
 The best scenario is that you identify the source of systematic error and eliminate it from your process.
 If that doesn’t happen, at least the size of systematic error can be estimated from careful checks like these.

-Lesson check: what sources of systematic error could have been present in your experiment from the first module?
-How could you have tested this?

 ### Combining Uncertainties

 When you make a measurement you will have both random and resolution (sometimes multiple!) uncertainties.
 In order to obtain one actual uncertainty to quote in your value you can combine the sources by adding in quadrature.
 Adding in quadrature means to square each value for your uncertainty, add them all together, and take the square root of the sum:

 $$ \delta x_\mathrm{total} = \sqrt{\delta x_1^2 + \delta x_2^2 + \delta x_3^2 ...}$$

 Where $$\delta x_\mathrm{total}$$ is the total uncertainty in the measured value $$x$$ and $$\delta x_1$$,$$\delta x_2$$,$$\delta x_3$$,… are the various sources of uncertainty in the measurement of $$x$$ (e.g. random uncertainty, resolution uncertainty, etc).

 Remember: Systematic errors should be dealt with separately, by eliminating all you possibly can and estimating the size of remaining shifts, in addition to pinpointing the specific effect they would have on the final analysis.
-(Would they make the speed of sound come out too high?
+(Would they make the value you measure too large?
 Would they make a linear graph look quadratic?  etc.)

 ## Propagation of Uncertainties